In a season void of playoff hopes, fans immediately look towards the progression of a team’s young players.

 “I think he has pretty freakish body movement,” Shanahan described why the 49ers were drawn to Pettis.
 “The way he glides, he almost euro steps as he runs routes and stuff and that’s talent.
 Pettis is pretty unique in how he moves and how coordinated he can control his body in some awkward positions.”

 The Washington product immediately became a person of interest in the Bay Area.
-The 49ers hadn’t had a 1,000-yard receiver since Anquan Boldin reached the milestone twice in 2013 and '14.
+The 49ers haven’t had a 1,000-yard receiver since Anquan Boldin reached the milestone twice in 2013 and '14.
 Before that it was Michael Crabtree in 2012, and before that it was Terrell Owens in 2003.
 Suffice to say that San Francisco hasn’t been a hotbed for prolific pass catchers over the course of the past 15 years.

 The scrutiny and, at times, impatience surrounding Pettis is due in large part to that fact.
 Fans were eager to see the 49ers handpicked weapon justify his second-round selection.
 There are still scars from former first-rounder A.J.
 Jenkins and, to a lesser degree, fourth-rounders Quinton Patton, Bruce Ellington and DeAndre Smelter – all of whom were unable to make a sustained impact in San Francisco.

 Fans were tantalized by daily reports out of training camp that detailed big play after big play from Pettis.
 And remember his full-extension touchdown grab in Week 1 against the Minnesota Vikings?
 My goodness what a play.
 But the excitement quickly devolved into frustration for many fans.
 Pettis caught just one pass for 35 yards in Weeks 2 and 3 combined before suffering a knee sprain in Week 4.
 The injury kept him out for three games, but Pettis wasn’t truly right until Week 10.
-The groans grew louder yet when Pettis’ four catches against the New York Giants went for just 12 yards in what was another disappointing loss for San Francisco.
+The groans grew louder yet when Pettis’ four catches against the New York Giants netted a mere 12 yards in what was another disappointing loss for San Francisco.

 The pendulum began to shift back in Pettis' favor following a Week 12 road matchup with the Tampa Bay Buccaneers.
 Pettis caught another four passes, this time for 77 yards and a touchdown.
 His encore came in the form of a 129-yard, two-touchdown outburst against the Seahawks the following Sunday.
 Then Pettis posted another 49 yards and a touchdown against the Broncos before finally catching all five of his targets for 83 yards this past weekend in San Francisco’s win against Seattle.